Design-Computing/Design-Computing.github.io/md/week3.md

 Do these things in order, it'll be better that way, I promise.

+1. Find a dataset and a question.
+Do the first part of the data audit on that dataset, up to 🤓.
 1. Do the Khan Academy Algorithms Course: **Cormen, T. & Balkcom, D.**, [_Algorithms._](https://www.khanacademy.org/computing/computer-science/algorithms)

    Go through the Intro to algorithms, Binary search and Asymptotic notation sections, these guys have made it really simple to understand and it'll reinforce everything we've said in the lecture.